Quadratically Constrained Myopic Adversarial Channels: Overview of results and proof techniques

 \subsubsection{Going from list-decoding to unique decoding}

-Obtaining results for unique decoding uses two different approaches that depends on the amount of common randomness. \begin{itemize} \item \emph{Linear/logarithmic amount of common randomness}: Langberg~\cite{langberg-focs2004} gave a combinatorial technique to convert any list-decodable code (with no common randomness) for a binary channel into a uniquely decodable code with $\Omega(\log n)$ bits of common randomness.
-This was later generalized by Sarwate~\cite{sarwate-thesis} to arbitrary AVCs.
+Obtaining results for unique decoding uses two different approaches that depends on the amount of common randomness. \begin{itemize} \item \emph{Linear/logarithmic amount of common randomness}: Langberg~\cite{langberg-focs2004} gave a combinatorial technique to convert any list-decodable code (with no common randomness) for a binary channel into a uniquely decodable code of the same rate with $\Omega(\log n)$ bits of common randomness.
+This was later generalized by Sarwate~\cite{sarwate-thesis} to arbitrary AVCs, and~\cite{bhattacharya2019sharedrandomness} recently showed that only $(1+\varepsilon)\log n$ bits suffices (where $ \varepsilon $ denotes the difference between the list decoding capacity and the transmission rate).
 This combined with our result on myopic list-decoding will give us an achievable rate for reliable communication over the myopic channel. \item \emph{No common randomness}: The ideas in myopic list-decoding can be used to show that there are at most poly$(n)$ codewords that can potentially confuse the exponentially many codewords in the OGS.
 Using reverse list-decoding, we can conclude that each codeword outside the OGS can confuse at most poly$(n)$ codewords in the OGS.
 Using this, and a ``grid argument'' along the lines of~\cite{dey-sufficiently-2015}, we can show that the probability of decoding error is vanishingly small. \end{itemize}